Who we are

 Brigadier General Hall has developed a unique system of thought for both advanced intelligence analysis and advanced intelligence collection that is relevant to an entire spectrum of conflict, law enforcement operations, homeland security, and competitive commercial activities.

 Brigadier General Hall holds a BS in history from the University of Nebraska; a MS from Kansas State University; a MMAS (Masters Military Art and Science) from the U.S. Army Command and General Staff College; and an EdD from George Washington University.
 He also attended the Command and General Staff College, School of Advanced Military Studies (SAMS), and the National War College.

-Brigadier General Hall has published three books and one ready of for publication in September 2018.
-The published books in chronological order include: Stray Voltage War In The Information Age – in April 2003, Intelligence Analysis How To Think In Complex Environments—in December 2009.
-Intelligence Collection How To Plan and Execute Collection Operations In Complex Environments, in June 2012.
-His fourth book—The Power of Will in International Conflict How To Think Critically in Complex Environments will be published in September 2018.
+Brigadier General Hall has published four books.
+The published books in chronological order include: Stray Voltage War In The Information Age – in April 2003, Intelligence Analysis How To Think In Complex Environments—in December 2009—Intelligence Collection How To Plan and Execute Collection Operations In Complex Environments, in June 2012—and The Power of Will In International Conflict How To Think Critically In Complex Environments in September 2018.

 Biography Wayne Michael Hall

 Rank:Brigadier General, US Army, Retired

 Street:9925 Grandview Dr